lcford2/GRAPS/README.md

     - The first line in the `input.dat` file is `12  1  100`
     - All of the specified inflow files in `watershed_details.dat` are of the form `<reservoir_name>_ensemble.dat` where `reservoir_name` is replaced with each reservoirs name.
 3. Single Trace Optimization (using FSQP)
-   - Everything is setup exactly like Single Trace Simulation except the `runflag.dat` file, which will now contain a single `1` on the first line and nothing else.
+   - Everything is setup exactly like Single Trace Simulation except the `runflag.dat` file, which will now contain a single `1` on the first line and the name of the objective function on the second line.
+Possible objective functions are outlined below.
 4. Inflow Ensemble Optimization (using FSQP)
-   - Everything is setup exactly like Ensemble Simulation except the `runflag.dat` file, which will now contain a single `1` on the first line and nothing else.
+   - Everything is setup exactly like Ensemble Simulation except the `runflag.dat` file, which will now contain a single `1` on the first line and the name of the objective function on the second line.
+Possible objective functions are outlined below.

+### Objective Function Choices
+The following objective functions are currently implemented and their subroutines can be found in the `all_simul.f90` file.
+The name in parentheses is the subroutine name and is what should be on line 2 of `runflag.dat` when optimizing.
+You may also add your own objective functions using the currently implemented ones as templates.
+If you write your own objective function, you will need to update the conditional logic in `multireservoir.f90` to ensure that the program will use your objective function.
+1. Maximize Expected Benefits (`expected_benefits`)
+   - This uses the full water contracts as laid out in the input files.
+It contains disbenefits for not meeting targets.
+2. Maximize Simple Benefits (`simple_benefits`)
+   - This simply uses the water tariffs as coefficients for release for each user with out considering disbenefits for not meeting targets.
+3. Maximize Release (`max_release`)
+   - This maximizes the raw sum of release.
+Can be considered an unweighted optimization because it does not favor one user over an over.
+4. Minimize Spill (`spill_objective`)
+   - This simply tries to minimize the spill across the network without any regard for system benefits.
+This is mainly implemented to see what the lower bound on spill can be for a particular scenario.

 ### Use of `decisionvar_details.dat` and of `release.out` files